-The final design breaks the park into four phased areas, named by community members, each with their own distinct character and purpose: La Merced, El Ejido, La Resolana, and La Bienvenida.
+The final design divides the park into four phased areas: La Merced, El Ejido, La Resolana, and La Bienvenida.
+Named by community members, each area has its own distinct character and purpose.
 The names and programming for each area emerged from environmental and cultural characteristics and desires for each place.
-As the boundary that has historically separated the City of Las Vegas, the development of the Gallinas River Park brings an opportunity to not only improve ecological and community health, but also the chance to build important social connections and common ground.
-The plans were not only well received, but celebrated by the community.
+As the boundary that has historically separated the City of Las Vegas, the development of the Gallinas River Park brings an opportunity to not only improve ecological and community health, but also to build important social connections and common ground.
+The plans were well received and celebrated by the community.

-After the workshop concluded, Groundwork Studio assisted HPWA in the development of phased project scoping, fees and construction cost estimations, an effort that was instrumental in helping the City of Las Vegas obtain state capital outlay funding for Phase I construction documents.
-Additionally, we helped the Gallinas River Park Collaborative in the implementation of a community-painted 3D floating crosswalk on Prince St. We are very excited to begin work on Phase I, for the section of the trail between Mills Ave. and Prince St in 2020!
+After the workshop concluded, Groundwork Studio assisted Hermit’s Peak Watershed Alliance in the development of phased project scoping, fees and construction cost estimations.
+This effort that was instrumental in helping the City of Las Vegas obtain state capital outlay funding for Phase I construction documents.
+The team also helped the Gallinas River Park Collaborative in the implementation of a community-painted 3D floating crosswalk on Prince St.